Robert Smith (architect)

-Robert Smith (1722February 11, 1777) was a Scottish-born American architect who was based in Philadelphia.
-Smith's work includes buildings such as Carpenters' Hall, St. Peter's Church, and the steeple on Christ Church.
-These structures constituted the greater part of the city's early skyline.
-Other works include Nassau Hall at Princeton University and the Public Hospital in Williamsburg, Virginia.
+Robert Smith (January 14, 1722 - February 11, 1777) was a Scottish-born American architect who was based in Philadelphia and was the architect for some of the city's most prominent early building structures, including Carpenters' Hall, St. Peter's Episcopal Church, and the steeple on Christ Church.
+These structures constituted the greater part of Philadelphia's early skyline.

+Other works by Smith include Nassau Hall at Princeton University and Williamsburg, Virginia's public hospital.
 He worked exclusively in the Georgian style.

 Early life

 Smith was born in Dalkeith Parish, Midlothian, Scotland into a family that included many masons.
-As a young man he apprenticed in the building trades, and emigrated to America, either directly from Scotland or via London it is unknown, in late 1748.
+As a young man, he apprenticed in the building trades.
+In late 1748, he emigrated from either Scotland or London to America.

-Philadelphia
+Career

-Smith quickly became a member of the Carpenters' Company of Philadelphia, and is considered by many to be the foremost master-builder, or carpenter-architect, of the Colonial Period.
-In fact, Robert Smith, has been called "America's most important 18th Century architect."
-He also served as the Master Carpenter on Carpenters' Hall, overseeing its design and construction from 1770–1774.
+Smith quickly became a member of the Carpenters' Company of Philadelphia, and is considered by many to be the foremost master-builder, or carpenter-architect, of the Colonial era.
+Smith has been called "America's most important 18th Century architect."
+He served as the master carpenter for Carpenters' Hall in Philadelphia, and oversaw the hall's design and construction from 1770–1774.

 Working from published architectural sketchbooks or models of the past, a master-builder would adapt his designs to the building needs and materials of the colonial city.
 A famous client of Smith's was Benjamin Franklin.
 While living abroad, Franklin wrote a letter to his wife Deborah in which he complained that Smith was taking too long to complete their house.